-This paper examines how advertising impacts competition and equilibrium prices in the context of a privatized pension market.
+This paper examines how sales force impact competition and equilibrium prices in the context of a privatized pension market.
 We use detailed administrative data on fund manager choices and worker characteristics at the inception of Mexico’s privatized social security system, where fund managers had to set prices (management fees) at the national level, but could select sales force levels by local geographic areas.
-We develop a model of fund manager choice, price and advertising competition (in terms of sales force deployment), nesting models of informative and persuasive advertising.
-We find evidence in favor of the persuasive view; exposure to sales force lowered price sensitivity and increased brand loyalty, leading to inelastic demand and high equilibrium fees.
-We simulate oft-proposed policy solutions: a supply-side policy with a competitive government player, and a demand-side policy which increases price elasticity.
-We find that demand-side policies are necessary to foster competition in social-safety-net markets with large segments of inelastic consumers.
+We develop and estimate a model of fund manager choice where sales force can increase or decrease customer price sensitivity.
+We find exposure to sales force lowered price sensitivity, leading to inelastic demand and high equilibrium fees.
+We simulate oft-proposed policy solutions: a supply-side policy with a competitive government player and a demand-side policy which increases price elasticity.
+We find that demand-side policies are necessary to foster competition in social safety net markets with large segments of inelastic consumers.